rzach/multlog/doc/multlog.md

 The command `multlog` will start Prolog and load the MUltlog source files.
 This makes it possible to use MUltlog interactively.
-This feature is in development and has not been tested extensively.
+This feature is expermiental and has not been tested extensively.
+In particular, it does not yet include detailed error checks.

 Interactive mode allows you to load the specification files of logics and then perform queries and operations on these logics.
 To load a